usdot-jpo-ode/jpo-cvmanager/addons/images/rsu_ping_fetch/README.md

 ## About <a name = "about"></a>

-This directory contains a microservice that runs within the RSU Manager GKE Cluster.
+This directory contains a microservice that runs within the CV Manager GKE Cluster.
 The rsu_ping_fetch application populates the CV Manager PostGreSQL database's 'ping' table with the current online statuses of all RSUs recorded in the 'rsus' table.
 These statuses are retrieved directly from a [Zabbix server](https://www.zabbix.com/).

 It is possible to insert the same type of data into the 'ping' table with a custom script or application that pings each RSU directly at set intervals.
 However, it is much easier to rely on a well maintained monitoring service such as Zabbix.